Kiali helps you define, validate, and observe the connections and microservices of your Istio service mesh.

 The graph provides a powerful way to visualize the topology of your service mesh.
-It shows you which services communicate with each other and the traffic rates and latencies between them.
-It lets you visually identify problem areas ane quickly pinpoint issues.
-Kiali provides four different graph types giving you a high-level view of service interactions, a low level view of pods, or a logical view of applications.
+It shows you which services communicate with each other and the traffic rates and latencies between them, which helps you visually identify problem areas and quickly pinpoint issues.
+Kiali provides graphs that show a high-level view of service interactions, a low level view of workloads, or a logical view of applications.

-The graph also lets you see which services are configured with such things as virtual services and circuit breakers.
-It also identifies security issues by identifying traffic not configured as expected.
-And you can observe the traffic flow between components by watching the animation or viewing the metrics.
+The graph also shows which services are configured with virtual services and circuit breakers.
+It identifies security issues by identifying traffic not configured as expected.
+You can observe the traffic flow between components by watching the animation or viewing the metrics.

-You can configure the graph to show the namespaces and data that is important to you, and display it in the way that best meets your needs.
+You can configure the graph to show the namespaces and data that are important to you, and display it in the way that best meets your needs.

 Colors in the graph represent the health of your service mesh.
-A nodes colored as red or orange may need attention.
+A node colored red or orange might need attention.
 The color of an edge between components represents the health of the requests between those components.
-The node shape indicates the type of component, services, workloads, apps, etc.
+The node shape indicates the type of component such as services, workloads, or apps.

 The health of nodes and edges is refreshed automatically based on the user’s preference.
 The graph can also be paused to examine a particular state.

-Sometimes you want to want to focus on just one component, whether it be a service, a workload, or an application.
-Kiali offers detail graphs for any component you choose
+You can focus the app graph on just one component, whether it’s a service, a workload, or an application.
+Kiali offers detail graphs for any component you choose.

-Double click on a graph node and Kiali will drill in and give you a detailed view centered on that component.
-It shows you only the incoming requests being served, and the outgoing requests being made.
-All from the point-of-view of that component’s telemetry.
+Double click on a graph node and you can see a detailed view centered on that component.
+It shows you only the incoming requests being served and the outgoing requests being made - all from the point-of-view of that component’s telemetry.

 You can jump back to the main graph and continue where you left off.

 Want to get a quick summary of anything in the graph?
-Select any node with a single-click and the side panel will update to provide a brief summary for that component.
+Select any node with a single-click and the side panel provides a brief summary for that component.
 This includes:

 Charts showing traffic and response times